The Surprising Benefits for Adults of Listening to Children’s Music

 "You wouldn't think that those songs were going to put people in a certain mind frame, but they do activate a certain attitude," Alvarado said.
 "We found it made people more accepting and more empathetic.
 The reason for this we think is because we used to listen to these songs when we were little and they kind of activate childhood happiness."

-Though I believe Alvarado's theory on why children’s music opens people’s minds and hearts is partially right, I’ve studied the research on other types of music extensively ... music plays a prominent role throughout The 9 Intense Experiences audio course ... and I’d theorize another prominent reason has to do with the sound patterns of the music, which has been the case in other studies.
+Though I believe Alvarado's theory on why children’s music opens people’s minds and hearts is partially right, I’ve studied the research on other types of music extensively ... music plays a prominent role throughout The 9 Intense Experiences ... and I’d theorize another prominent reason has to do with the sound patterns of the music, which has been the case in other studies.
 (Alvarado studied the song lyrics specifically, but the songs he chose such as Row, Row, Row Your Boat are so widely recognized that certainly subjects were “playing” the songs in their head.)

 Try It Yourself!